BII-Lab/Yeti-Project/doc/Decentralized Distributed DM System.md

 #### **1.2 Project Overview**

-​        The Yeti Project Phase-2 is based on a P2P network and designs a new decentralized distributed DM system.
+   The Yeti Project Phase-2 is based on a P2P network and designs a new decentralized distributed DM system.

    The system design has the following characteristics:

-  **1. Decentralized, no central node, each node needs to reach a consensus when performing operations, the Primary node is the executor, and has no special authority**
+-   **Decentralized, no central node, each node needs to reach a consensus when performing operations, the Primary node is the executor, and has no special authority**

-  **2. Scalable，Increase system redundancy**
+-   **Scalable，Increase system redundancy**

-  **3. Using threshold signature (TS) technology to reduce the number of DNSKEY**
+-   **Using threshold signature (TS) technology to reduce the number of DNSKEY**

-  **4. Introduced DM Management Committee (DMMC), responsible for transaction management**
+-   **Introduced DM Management Committee (DMMC), responsible for transaction management**

 ![image-20200630133746237](https://github.com/itachiliu/Yeti-Project/blob/master/DM_pic/image-20200630133746237.png)

-#### 1.3 DMMC Introduction
+#### **1.3 DMMC Introduction**

-​        DMMC is an organization that manages DM function and is composed of organizations who run DM.
+   DMMC is an organization that manages DM function and is composed of organizations who run DM.
 In the committee, all members participate in decision-making and planning.
 All the committee’s decisions are discussed collectively to avoid sovereign of power.

    DMMC's responsibilities include but are not limited to the following:

-1. pprove the joining of new nodes
+- pprove the joining of new nodes

-2. Approve the exit of the node
+- Approve the exit of the node

-3. Approve the update of node information
+- Approve the update of node information

-4. Formulate KSK's rotation cycle
+- Formulate KSK's rotation cycle

-5. HSM management
+- HSM management

 ![image-20200630134314020](https://github.com/itachiliu/Yeti-Project/blob/master/DM_pic/image-20200630134314020.png)

 #### **1.4 Network Topology and Algorithm**

-​        Yeti Project phase-2 system design draws on semi-distributed P2P network topology and blockchain consortium technology principles.
+   Yeti Project phase-2 system design draws on semi-distributed P2P network topology and blockchain consortium technology principles.
 The proposed Raft-like election algorithm and threshold signature algorithm are used to implement a decentralized multi-party trust distributed DM solution.

-​        The semi-distributed network topology employs the advantages of a centralized P2P topology and a fully distributed P2P unstructured topology.
+   The semi-distributed network topology employs the advantages of a centralized P2P topology and a fully distributed P2P unstructured topology.
 It has good performance and scalability, and can be easily managed, but it is highly dependent on the Primary node，and the Raft algorithm solves the problem.
 The primary node dependency problem ensures that in the event of a failure of the Primary node, a new Primary node is elected to make the system function normally.

 ​    The system uses the admission mechanism and consensus mechanism of the blockchain consortium chain.
 The consortium chain refers to the blockchain whose consensus process is controlled by pre-selected nodes.
 Access is determined by the institutions in the alliance chain.
 The resolution is determined by collective voting and the practical Byzantine algorithm determines whether the resolution works.

 ​    Threshold signature effectively reduces the number of DNSKEY.

 ![image-20200630134539138](https://github.com/itachiliu/Yeti-Project/blob/master/DM_pic/image-20200630134539138.png)